 - If you get permission, make sure to follow any rules put forward by the copyright holder.

-- If you can’t find the copyright holder, you could attempt to apply for an orphan work licence.
-It’s easier to just look for another image however.
+- If you can’t find the copyright holder, you could attempt to apply for an orphan work license.
+It’s easier to just look for another image, however.

 - The websites and tools listed in the second half of this article all offer copyright-free images for you to use.
 This is by far the easiest way to avoid image copyright infringement.

 As long as you combine these pointers with some common sense, you shouldn’t have to worry about image copyright.
 Again, the easiest way to avoid copyright issues is to use one of the websites listed above for your images.
 If you still have questions about image copyright (or any kind of copyright), feel free to contact us.
 You can either drop a comment below or shoot us an email.
 Now go finish that book!